srcJin/6S890_Project/Game_Design_en.md

 ---

 ### **Game End Condition**
-The game ends when the board is filled.
+The game ends when the board is filled or a maximum turn reached.

 ---

 ### **Evaluation**
 After the game ends, each player’s contribution to their objectives and the overall goals is evaluated.
-There is no singular "winner" in this game.
+There is no defined "winner" in this game.

 ---

-## **Multi-Agent Game Design**
+## **Multi-Agent Learning Objectives**

-### **Learning Objectives**
-1. **Learning Cooperation:**
+1. **Cooperation:**
    - Agents need to balance environmental scores and personal scores to learn cooperation in specific scenarios.
-2. **Competition and Blocking:**
+2. **Competition or Blocking:**
    - Agents can choose competitive strategies to reduce other players’ rewards and gain advantages.

 ---

 ## **Game Dynamics and Experimental Directions**
-We aim to calculate each player’s optimal strategy and find the **Course Correlated Equilibrium**.
+We aim to calculate each player’s optimal strategy and find the Course Correlated Equilibrium.

 ### **Evaluation Metrics**
+1. **Cumulative Score for each player**
-1. **Cooperation Degree:** Proportion of actions that benefit the environment.
+2. **Cooperation Degree:** Proportion of actions that benefit the environment.
-2. **Reward Distribution:** Observation of the final reward distribution among players.
-3. **Strategy Diversity:** Differentiation between strategies adopted by agents.

 ---

 ## **Game Visualization**
-1. **Grid Visualization:** Represent the game board with character graphics.
-2. **Formatted Outputs:**
-   - Display the global environment score.
+   - Display the global environment score in each step.
    - Show each player's current resources, earnings, selected action, self\_score, and final\_score in a structured format.
+   - Display the game board in text